 What is Section 42 or Tax Credit Housing?

-Section 42 or Tax Credit Housing assists households that make 30-60% of Area Median Income.
-These households pay lower than the area’s market rate rent; however, rents are not based on 30% of household’s income and do not change with the household’s income.
+Section 42 or Tax Credit Housing assists households that make 30-60 percent of Area Median-Income.
+These households pay lower than the area’s market rate rent; however, rents are not based on 30 percent of household’s income and do not change with the household’s income.
 Income and rent limits are established annually by the local Housing Finance Agency.
-Qualified applicants must be/have:
+Qualified applicants must meet the following requirements:

 - Minimum income requirement – two to three times the amount of rent per month

-- Total gross income of the household cannot exceed the maximum allowable income based on the size of the household at the time of move in
+- Total gross income of the household cannot exceed the maximum allowable income based on the size of the household at the time of move ins

-- Rent cannot exceed the maximum allowable rents based on the size of units
+- Rent cannot exceed the maximum allowable rents based on the size of the units

 What is the difference between “Income-Based” and “Income Guidelines”?